DerGuru/The-Resonant/Chapters/P2-10 - Quiet Build.md

 “Stability is the point,” Jason said, and the room agreed.

 They cleaned the table because mess presses on the head, then ate the last two cookies because rituals require sugar or salt or both.
-When they finally stepped out, the clips lay against skin like they’d always belonged—nothing to see, everything to use.
+When they finally stepped out, the clips lay against skin like they’d always belonged - nothing to see, everything to use.

 Outside, the wind tried to become a steady tone and thought better of it.
 Inside, the fridge kept time.
 The day decided to be ordinary and, for once, meant it.